JAGALCHI

-The Indiana-based band’s sound—comprising horn sections, bass, and keys—strikes with post-big band eclecticism, each track woven with Russ Wagner’s curated spoken samples.
+The Indiana-based band’s sound — comprising horn sections, bass, guitar and keys—strikes with post-big band eclecticism, each track interwoven with the complex songwriting of Andrew Kallicragas (Locktender, Men As Trees, Pack Sounds) and Russ Wagner’s curated spoken word samples.
 These vignettes tell fragmented stories of climate collapse, societal disarray, and resilience, pulled from short fiction and literary excerpts that capture the essence of post-apocalyptic existence.

 JAGALCHI’s debut album, Now There Are Only Stories, offers an intricate, genre-defying journey, merging post-rock, samples, and avant-garde storytelling to mirror our collapsing world, and today we’re honored to give you a stellar journey into each and every track from this epic offering.